 - Effectively using natural ventilation through climate-friendly housing design can help decrease heat stress.

-- Buildings that provide daylight and convenient stairwells not only decrease electricity use, they also improve people's mental health, physical activity levels and productivity.
+- Constructing buildings that provide daylight and convenient stairwells that not only decrease electricity use, but also improve people's mental health, physical activity levels and productivity.

 From Public Health Newswire*: